 - Puella Magi Madoka Magica: Homura Akemi almost never smiles.
 It's not like she's got a lot of reason to.

 - Berserk: Guts during his days as the Black Swordsman after the Eclipse.
 Again, he doesn't have much reason to smile after watching his entire team get slaughtered and eaten by demons, and the love of his life get raped to insanity by his former commander turned demonic god.
 In fact, when he does smile, it's either a sneer (usually directed toward Puck) or a murderous and bloodthirsty grin (which he reserves for his demonic enemies).

-- Buso Renkin: Tokiko Tsumura's default expression is "I'm about 5 seconds away from disemboweling someone."
+- Busou Renkin: Tokiko Tsumura's default expression is "I'm about 5 seconds away from disembowelling someone."

 - As mentioned above, Athrun Zala from Gundam SEED.

 - Tomoe from Kamisama Kiss.
 He actually has a lot to be pissed about; like the fact that his master and best friend Mikage abandoned him twenty years before the start of the story or the fact that he was made an indentured servant to an Ordinary High-School Student.
 However, he also manages to be pissed at anything and everything.

 - In Oregairu, the anime version of Hachiman Hikigaya nearly always has his eyebrows in a knit.
 He does smile but usually it's a wry smile.